AmirHossein-z/AmirHossein-z.github.io/_pages/question.md

 - Who we can call best friends?

+- What are your criteria for life satisfaction?

+- What is peace?
+When do you have peace?

 ## learn

 - What is learning? how we can learn better?
 What is deep learning?